iqzmn/iqzmn/README.md

 ## 👋 Hi there
 My name is Igor.
-I work in the field of data analytics and machine learning and I'm interested in automating business processes using AI tools.
-I also have a background in economics and financial management which helps me in making investment decisions.
+I'm thrilled to be working in the field of data analytics and machine learning.
+I'm particularly interested in automating business processes using AI tools.
+I also have a background in economics and financial management, which helps me make investment decisions.
 I am passionate about uncovering trends and insights, as well as visualizing results that help make informed decisions.
 For me, the pursuit of knowledge in the field of big data is not just a career choice, but a personal passion.
 I am committed to staying updated on the latest advancements in data analysis and machine learning, and I am always eager to expand my skill set.

 ## ⚡Skills & Tools: